Pizza on board next to pizza oven

 Choose your materials

-You're probably asking yourself: Can I use normal clay bricks?
-Or do I need a special kind of brick to build the walls of my oven?
 The short answer to the question is you can use traditional clay bricks to build a pizza oven.
-They'll do the job and if you're only going to be using it a few times a year, it makes sense to go down this route.
+They'll do the job, and if you're only going to be using it a few times a year, it makes sense to go down this route.
 You could even use reclaimed bricks or bricks you've taken from a structure you're demolishing.
 This may be a good way to use them.

 However, if you want to build an oven that really lasts, and is slightly more efficient too, you'll want to use fire bricks.

-You certainly don't want to use concrete bricks and we'll explain why below.
-First though let's look at fire bricks and clay bricks...
+You certainly don't want to use concrete bricks, and we'll explain why below.
+First though, let's look at fire bricks and clay bricks…

 1 Fire bricks

-For the best pizza oven, you want to look at using fire bricks, so called because they are constructed to withstand high levels of heat.
-These are used in fireplaces (although not that common anymore), industrial furnaces and any other brick structures that come into regular contact with fire.
-What makes them different is their composition.
-Bricks are generally a mix of silica and alumina plus a small number of other oxides and minerals.
-In fire bricks the proportion of silica is higher than in normal clay brick (around 73%) and the proportion of alumina is lower (around 23%).
-They generally come out as a dense white brick during the firing process although other colours can be added during manufacturing.
-The main downside to using these is that they're a lot more expensive.
+Bricks are generally a mix of silica and alumina, plus a small number of other oxides and minerals.
+In fire bricks, the proportion of silica is higher than in normal clay brick (around 73%) and the proportion of alumina is lower (around 23%).
+They generally come out as a dense white brick during the firing process, although other colors can be added during manufacturing.

 • ⦿ Can they stand the heat?
 Yes.
 These solid bricks with low porosity can withstand temperatures of up to 980°C. This means the surface and integrity of the brick won't be affected by a high amount of heat from burning fuel.
-They also have lower thermal conductivity, which means they insulate better, are more energy efficient and will, therefore, allow the oven to heat up much quicker.
+They also have lower thermal conductivity, which means they insulate better, are more energy-efficient, and will, therefore, allow the oven to heat up much quicker.

 Top view of party food and drinks on wooden table